zwilder/zwilder.github.io/src/content/posts/2018-06-20-The-Roguelike-Tutorial-Week1.md

 for that.

-I've nicknamed this project 'Barbarian!', since the player character in this type of roguelike does very little that is like a rogue and a lot that is like a loin-cloth wearing, great sword weilding burly barbarian.
+I've nicknamed this project 'Barbarian!', since the player character in this type of roguelike does very little that is like a rogue and a lot that is like a loin-cloth wearing, great sword wielding burly barbarian.
 I even have some fun ideas for flavoring the project with more brute force and shiny muscles!